Miscellaneous Items part two

 Sydney

-SYDNEY AUSTRALIA The following three photos are of the Grand Prix Stadium I do believe it was -called Stadium Australia then, ( they changed the name later ).
+Reg Fearman says: SYDNEY AUSTRALIA.
+The following three photos are of the Grand Prix Stadium I do believe it was called Stadium Australia then, ( they changed the name later ).
 I was there and took the photos !!
 Sitting in the Grandstand looking left at the pit bend, the centre and then the first bend.
-So far it is the only Grand Prix Round staged in Australia - of the current promotion.
+So far it is the only Grand Prix Round staged in Australia of the current promotion.
 It took place on the 26th October 2002.

 Photo courtesy of Reg Fearman